casey-bowman/trade/README.md

 # trade

-## gain_tracker
+## tracker
-The gain_tracker module calculates the gain from a series of trades exported from Coinbase in CSV format
+The tracker module calculates the gain and total fees from a series of trades exported from Coinbase in CSV format

 ### Options

-`--filename` the name of the CSV file placed in the same folder as gain_tracker.py (default: trades.csv)
+`--filename` the name of the CSV file placed in the same folder as tracker.py (default: trades.csv)

 `--debug`